Skip to main content

 • Risk as percentage of equity

-• Reasoning – which data layers support the thesis
+• Reasoning – which data layers support the thesis – Portfolio context – recent trade history and any open positions that may compound exposure

-3. Handler Decides
+3. Trader Decides

-The handler reviews the proposal and responds:
+The trader reviews the proposal and responds:

 • Approve – Execute as proposed